cpplain/launch-school-core-curriculum/books/introduction_to_programming_with_ruby/loops_and_iterators/notes.md

 ## For Loops

-- Used to loop over a collection of elements
+- Used to loop over a collection of elements.
-- Not possible to create an infinite loop, loops over finite number of elements
+- Not possible to create an infinite loop, loops over finite number of elements.

 ```ruby
 x = gets.chomp.to_i